eradiate/eradiate/docs/rst/getting_started/install.rst

    -- Check for working C compiler: ...
    -- Check for working CXX compiler: ...

+If you see ``gcc`` on this line, it very likely means that CMake is not using Clang.

 .. dropdown:: If Clang is not used by CMake ...
    :color: info
    :icon: info

-   If Clang is not used by CMake (this is very common on Linux systems), you have to explicitly define Clang as your C++ compiler.
+   If Clang is not used by CMake (this is very common on Linux systems, less likely on macOS), you have to explicitly define Clang as your C++ compiler.
    This can be achieved by modifying environment variables:

    .. tab-set::